 - (a) Make a preliminary determination of whether a crime has been committed by completing, at a minimum: - 1.
 An initial statement from any witnesses or complainants. - 2.
-A cursory examination for evidence.
+A cursory examination for evidence. - (b) If information indicates a crime has occurred, the officer shall:

-- (b) If information indicates a crime has occurred, the officer shall: - (a) Preserve the scene and any evidence as required to complete the initial and follow-up investigation, to include restricting access to crime scene as required. - (b) Note any alterations made at the crime scene due to emergency assistance to victims, and any movement or handling of evidence by officers or citizens. - (c) Observe and record conditions, events, and remarks at the scene.
-Pertinent information may include time of arrival, weather conditions, approximate time of offense, time offense was discovered, other officers present, etc. - (d) Determine if additional investigative resources (e.g., investigators or scene processing) are necessary and request assistance as required. - (e) If assistance is warranted, or if the incident is not routine, notify a supervisor or the Shift Commander. - (f) Make reasonable attempts to locate, identify and interview all available victims, complainants, witnesses and suspects. - (g) Collect any evidence. - (h) Take any appropriate law enforcement action. - (i) Complete and submit the appropriate reports and documentation suitable for the officer's level of involvement. - (j) Neighborhood canvass, as appropriate. - (c) If the preliminary determination is that no crime occurred, determine what other action may be necessary, what other resources may be available, and advise the informant or complainant of this information.
+- 1. Preserve the scene and any evidence as required to complete the initial and follow-up investigation. - 2.
+Determine if additional investigative resources (e.g., investigators or scene processing) are necessary and request assistance as required. - 3.
+If assistance is warranted, or if the incident is not routine, notify a supervisor or the Shift Commander. - 4.
+Make reasonable attempts to locate, identify and interview all available victims, complainants, witnesses and suspects. - 5.
+Collect any evidence. - 6.
+Take any appropriate law enforcement action. - 7.
+Complete and submit the appropriate reports and documentation. - (c) If the preliminary determination is that no crime occurred, determine what other action may be necessary, what other resources may be available, and advise the informant or complainant of this information.